innogames/slack-bot/readme.md

 # Usage
 As Slack user, you just have to send a private message to the bot user/app containing the command to execute.
-Additionally, you can execute bot commands in channels by prefix your command with @bot_name, e.g. `@slack-bot start job DailyDeployment`
+Additionally, you can add the Bot to any channel and execute bot commands in it by prefixing your command with @bot_name, e.g. `@slack-bot start job DailyDeployment`

 **Note:** You have to invite the bot into the channel to be able to handle commands.